DLR-RM/BlenderProc/examples/front_3d_with_improved_mat/README.md

 </p>

 In this example we explain to you how to use the 3D-Front Dataset with the BlenderProc pipeline in combination with the CCMaterialLoader.
-This is an advanced example, make sure that you have executed the basic examples before proceeding to this one, especially the `front_3d_with_improved_mat` example.
+This is an advanced example, make sure that you have executed the basic examples before proceeding to this one, especially the `front_3d` example.
-It is also necessary to download the textures from cc_textures we provide a script [here](../../scripts/download_cc_textures.py).
+It is also necessary to download the textures from cc_textures, we provide a script [here](../../scripts/download_cc_textures.py).

 ## Usage